-Bea looked up from the sawed-open Bludger to squint at the lazy Slytherin draped across his chair.
+Bea looked up from the sawed-open Bludger to squint at the Slytherin draped across his velvet-upholstered chair.
 She had Silenced him ten minutes ago, but the charm had worn off.

-, Bea thought.
-Earlier that afternoon, Scorpius knocked on her door, velvet-upholstered chair in tow.
+Silently, Bea thought.
+Earlier that afternoon, Scorpius knocked on her door, his gaudy chair in tow.
 Remembering her rule about getting his own seat cleared up the chair-related confusion, but that didn't explain why he was there in the first place.

 "You just get used to things.
 Habits and such.
 You know what I mean, right?"
 Scorpius glanced expectantly at her.
-Bea's half-hearted stare continued to break world records in indifference.
+Bea's stare continued to break world records in indifference.
 "Probably not.
 Uh, how about like this.
-She's like your biscuit fix "
+She's like your biscuit fix—"

 "Why are you telling me this?"